The Acoustic Evening Project by h.o.n.u.r

 The Studio

 A fourteen foot by twelve foot sun drenched bedroom used as a creative space for nearly two decades, transforms into a recording studio.
-The space is acoustically unique with natural hall-like reverb and echo.
 A large inset window heated by the sun during the afternoon acts as a natural loudbox.
-The ceilings almost vibrate, creating ambience while sustaining a distinct downward bell-like ring into recordings.
-Acoustic treatments include offset three inch thick foam panels positioned to limit echo in traditional points while retaining the rooms bright character.
+At full volume, the ceiling becomes a strong reflection point, sustaining a distinct downward bell-like ring into recordings as the guitar strings chime out and bounce back down into the microphones.
+Acoustic treatments include offset three inch thick foam panels positioned to limit traditional echo points while retaining the rooms bright character.

 Instruments